quotationtool/quotationtool.quotation/src/quotationtool/quotation/browser/README.txt

     >>> table.render()
     u'...<td>1974</td>...<td>Updike, John</td>...<td>Cunts</td>...'

+To see a reference's quotations we need something to track 1/n relations.
+We do this by using a relation catalog.
+(Note: The relation catalog is based on integer ids.
+An intids utility is set up in test setup.)

     >>> from zc.relation.catalog import Catalog
     >>> from zc.relation.interfaces import ICatalog
     >>> from quotationtool.relation import dump, load